SamanthaBooth81/foody-family/README.md

 # About

-Foody Family is a recipe sharing website where users can view, like and comment on recipes and upload their own recipes to share with other users.
+Foody Family is a recipe sharing website where users can view and like recipes and also upload their own to share with other users.
 This project was set up using a Postgresql database and built using Django.
 Along with Bootstrap to setup the basic layout and styling.
+JavaScript was use to create the multiple input widgets on the add recipe pages.

 # Table of Contents